-Spend the day with friends and area early childhood professionals to learn, collaborate, and be inspired with new ideas for your work with children and their families.
+Friends and area early childhood professionals spent the day learning, collaborating, and being inspired with new ideas for their work with children and their families.

-This year’s 1st keynote speakers will share their own personal journey and reinforce the beauty of inclusivity in the classroom.
+The 1st keynote speakers, Katherine and Ben Perreth, shared their own personal journey and reinforced the beauty of inclusivity in the classroom.

-Be sure to stay until the very end when author, speaker, and bubble-artist Geoff Akins Hannah will demonstrate how to use the wonder of bubbles, magic, and storytelling to capture and redirect a child’s attention.
+To top off an awesome day author, speaker, and bubble-artist Geoff Akins Hannah demonstrated how to use the wonder of bubbles, magic, and storytelling to capture and redirect a child’s attention.